sarahg/nginx-traffic-analyzer/README.md

 2. Move your nginx access logs into the "logs" directory of this repository.
 This app will run a combined report of all log files in this directory.

-If your site is on Pantheon, you can use `misc/collect-pantheon-logs.sh` to retrieve your logs.
+_If your site is on Pantheon, you can use `misc/collect-pantheon-logs.sh` to retrieve your logs.
- Add your site UUID to that script, then run it from the app directory: `./misc/pantheon-collect-logs.sh`
+ Add your site UUID to that script, then run it from the app directory: `./misc/pantheon-collect-logs.sh`_

+_You can also download Pantheon logs [via SFTP](https://pantheon.io/docs/logs#access-logs-via-sftp)._

 3. Hit the "Analyze IPs" and/or "Analyze User Agents" buttons to run reports.